MahinRahman8901/c10-Court-Transcript/README.md

 ### Dependencies

 There is also a file called `variables.tf`.
 In order to create the terraformed functions you must make sure you have a `terraform.tfvars` that contains the values associated with the variables in order for the commands to run the terraform to work.
-This will include all the `.env` files and both AWS Access and Security Keys
+This will include all the `.env` files and both AWS Access and Security Keys.

 | ENV Variable Name           | Description               |
 |-------------------------|-------------------------------|